 • When turned outward it can form paranoia & revenge fantasies, which can lead to sadistic behavior.
 Unfortunately this fury produces additional victims, often including innocent bystanders

 People in power use humiliation as a form of social control & oppression.
-It’s effective because the fear of humiliation (attack on one’s pride) can be a powerful motivator for taking actions – sometimes positive (to prove ‘they’re wrong’), but more often negative (against one’s own needs)
+It’s effective because the fear of humiliation (attack on one’s pride) can be a powerful motivation for taking actions – sometimes positive (to prove ‘they’re wrong’), but more often negative (against one’s own needs)

 • Humiliation (internal or external) has been linked to abusing oneself or others, academic failure, delinquency, depression, discrimination, learned helplessness, low self-esteem, marital conflict, social disruption, social isolation, under-achievement, torture – even death.